E-commerce

 Buying guides

-Editorial content that guides users to the right SKU: links mid-funnel SEO and the catalog.
+Editorial content that points to the right SKU: connects mid-funnel SEO and catalog.

 Attribute tables between models: require clean structured data.

-Button labels, stock error messages, tooltips: consistency of tone with the brand and clarity to avoid drop-offs over details.
+Button labels, stock error messages, tooltips: tone consistency with the brand and clarity to avoid drop-offs over details.

 Video and SEO

-Transcriptions or text summaries to capture search intent beyond the video page alone.
+Transcripts or text summaries to capture search intent beyond the video page itself.

 Prices, taxes, discounts and multi-channel consistency

-The catalog includes list prices, sometimes strikethrough prices, VAT rules, and promotions.
-Gaps between the website, marketplaces, and physical stores must be explained or harmonized to avoid complaints.
+The catalog displays public prices, sometimes strikethrough prices, VAT rules and promotions.
+Differences between the website, marketplaces and the physical store must be explained or harmonized to avoid complaints.

 Automatic discounts